SharleneNdinda/SharleneNdinda/README.md

   - :seedling: Exploring Mobile Development using Flutter.

-  - :brown_heart: In my free time, I solve problems on LeetCode and read technical books.
+  - :brown_heart: In my free time, I like solving problems on LeetCode and reading technical books.

   ---
   ### Languages and Tools :